meeran2019/microservice-architecture/Overview.md

 - Once artifact jar and configuration files are generated, 'mvn clean deploy' will deploy into artifacts.
 - Dockerfile which contains instruction to generate the image.
 For ECR, use the AWS user and 'aws ecr get-login-password' to create the docker login. 'docker push' to push the imageinto ECR.
 - Update the latest image version in helm values.yaml file to reflect the latest image.
+- ArgoCD which is running in cluster will trigger the deployment.

 **For nodejs application:**
 - When developer push the code to Github, with the help of webhook, it will trigger the jenkins pipeline.
 From github, source code is downloaded which includes Jenkinsfile and Dockerfile.